-If the student is not satisfied with the decision, he/she may file an appeal to the SPG Committee.
+If the student is not satisfied with the decision, they may file an appeal to the SPG Committee.

-- This appeal must be submitted in writing or electronically addressed to the Chairperson of the SPG Committee and shall contain the student's reasons for appealing the grade. - The appeal should be made within 10 (ten) working days after the student receives the written notification from the Associate/Assistant Dean or his Designee. - After considering all the facts, the SPG Committee will determine if the grade should be changed.
+- This appeal must be submitted in writing, addressed to the Chairperson of the SPG Committee and shall contain the student's reasons for appealing the grade. - The appeal should be made within 10 (ten) working days after the student receives the written notification from the Associate/Assistant Dean. - After considering all the facts, the SPG Committee will determine if the grade should be changed.